Employer Identification Number (EIN)

 Using this unique number reduces the likelihood of your business being misidentified as another.
 Much like a fingerprint, a business’s EIN is entirely unique—it never expires or gets recycled for another company.

-What Is the Difference between a TIN and an EIN?
+What is the difference between a TIN and an EIN?

 Tax Identification Number (TIN) and EIN are often used interchangeably, but TIN is a more general term.
 It may refer to an EIN, as well as several other ID numbers, such as:

-What Is the Difference between an EIN and a FEIN?
+What is the difference between an EIN and a FEIN?

 Your business tax ID number may also be referred to as a Federal Employer Identification Number (FEIN).
 There is no difference between EIN and FEIN—these terms are both used to describe the same nine-digit ID from the federal government.

-What Is a State EIN?
+What is a state EIN?

 Tax ID laws vary from state to state.
-Business owners should review local requirements to find out if they need a State EIN and how to get one.
+Business owners should review local requirements to find out if they need a state EIN and how to get one.

-Do I Need an EIN for My Business?
+Do I need an EIN for my business?

 You’ll also need an EIN if any of the following apply:

-Can I Get an EIN without a Business?
+Can I get an EIN without a business?

 However, you may have to register for an EIN if any of the following changes occur:

-How to Apply for an EIN
+How to set up an EIN

 If you need a business tax ID from the IRS, simply apply for an EIN online.
 The processing time depends on how you apply, so it’s important to plan accordingly.